 Some loans have a fixed interest rate.
 This means the rate doesn’t change at any time during repayment.
-Other loans have a variable rate.
+Other have variable rate loans.
 These normally start out lower than fixed rates but can go up or down depending on how your lender sets its rates.

-Many private lenders use an index, like the prime rate or London Interbank Offered Rate (LIBOR).
+Many private lenders use an index, like the prime rate or London Interbank Offered Rate (LIBOR index).
 As index trends change, so will your variable interest rate.

 Average private student loan interest rates

-As you look at private student loans, you’ll notice that most lenders list rate ranges on their websites.
-That’s because there are so many factors that go into setting a rate for a specific borrower.
+As you look at private student loan rates, you’ll notice that most lenders list rate ranges on their websites.
+That’s because there are so many factors that go into setting the Annual Percentage Rates (APR) for a specific borrower.
 This includes components like credit score of the individual or their cosigner, loan term length and desired loan amount.

-Most private lenders either require a cosigner or set their credit requirements so high that you’ll need one to qualify.
+Most private lenders either require co-signers or set their credit eligibility requirements so high that you’ll need one to qualify.
 Borrowers who have a cosigner with a FICO score over 700 have been averaging rates slightly above 6% over the past decade.
 And with a cosigner who has a FICO score of 750 or higher, rates have averaged roughly 5.5% over that time period.

 Current private student loan interest rates vs. past rates

-Private loans are a great way to fill in the financial gaps when federal loans don’t cover the full cost of school.
+Private loans are a great way to fill in the financial gaps when federal loans from federal student aid don’t cover the full cost of attendance.
 If you’re interested in using private loans to pay for school, it’s important to know what private student loan interest rates are available.